training-datalab/tufte-working-papers/README.md

 This series is produced entirely in Tufte-LaTeX, inspired by Edward R. Tufte.
 In addition, it is licensed under [Creative Commons](LICENSE.md), therefore, its content is open access and uses the CRediT taxonomy to identify co-authored contributions along with an [open review](https://training-datalab.com/tufte-open-review/) process.
 For further information, see the [guidelines](https://training-datalab.com/tufte-guidelines/) for this series.

-## Store and Backup
+## Storage and Backup

-The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820)).
+The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices (Bastián González-Bustamante, [ORCID iD 0000-0003-1510-6820](https://orcid.org/0000-0003-1510-6820), and Carla Cisternas, [ORCID iD 0000-0001-7948-6194](https://orcid.org/0000-0001-7948-6194)).
 Both USB keys issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.

 ## Issues

-González-Bustamante, B. (2021, forthcoming).
+* González-Bustamante, B. (2021, forthcoming).
 Sofisticación, participación y compromiso político en América Latina.
 Tufte Working Papers, 2.
 DOI: 10.31235/osf.io/r4pj8.

-González-Bustamante, B., & Cisternas, C. (2020).
+* González-Bustamante, B., & Cisternas, C. (2020).
 Aplicación de ForceAtlas2, un algoritmo de diseño gráfico continúo, para el estudio de las élites.
 Tufte Working Papers, 1, 1-15.
 DOI: 10.31235/osf.io/gxrkc.

 ## License

 These working papers are released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
 This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.

+## Contribute

+Contributions are entirely welcome.
+You just need to [open an issue](https://github.com/training-datalab/tufte-working-papers/issues/new) with your comment or idea.

+For more substantial contributions, please fork this repository and make changes.
+Pull requests are also welcome.

+Please read our [code of conduct](CODE_OF_CONDUCT.md) first.
+Minor contributions will be acknowledged, and significant ones will be considered on our contributor roles taxonomy.